mrec/blog/content/2025/text_shadow/index.md

 comment = "versions: firefox 140.0.2, lighthouse 12.6.0"
 +++

 Current accessibility tools have significant gaps in how they handle [`text-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow) when checking contrast.
 Some ignore shadows entirely, others handle them well in simple cases but give up when backgrounds get complex.
-This post explores the issues involved, outlines two broad approaches taken by current tools, and demonstrates potential improvements to both with a working proof of concept.
-There's no silver bullet -- it's an inherently messy problem -- but progress is possible.
+This post explores the issues involved, outlines two broad approaches taken by current tools, and demonstrates potential improvements to both with a working proof-of-concept.
+There's no silver bullet -- it's an inherently messy problem -- but incremental progress is possible.

 It's amazing how effective yak-shaving can be for leading you to ~~absurdly niche~~ under-explored areas.
 At the time of writing, the top right of this blog's header showed the blog name in white letters overlaid on a background image including both landscape (dark-to-medium brightness) and sky (light).
 Since white-on-light isn't great for contrast, I'd added a text shadow effect providing a darker halo around the letters.
 I didn't think much more about it until I ran the accessibility checker built into Firefox's excellent developer tools, which delivered the damning verdict *"Does not meet WCAG standards for accessible text"*, with a best-case colour swatch strongly suggesting that the tool wasn't paying any attention at all to the shadow specifically intended to improve contrast.
 [Lighthouse](https://en.wikipedia.org/wiki/Lighthouse_\(software\)) (the corresponding tool in Chromium-based browsers) raised no such objection, but continued to raise no objection even without the shadow, which cast some doubts upon its rigour.
 Oh well, just one of those trifling disappointments which build character, and certainly nothing to warrant an obsessive overreac--

 !['Pepe Silvia' meme showing a crazed conspiracy loon in front of his theory wall](pepe_silvia.webp "Oh dear")

 We'll start with general background, then survey some of the perceptual considerations that make this area such a challenge to model.
 From there we'll get into the technical weeds, exploring the analytic and image-based approaches used by Lighthouse and Firefox respectively, and describing ideas implemented in the working proof-of-concept.
-These sections include code and formulae.
+These sections include some code, but it's not essential for understanding the core ideas.

 ## Background